About Daily Bowl

 Daily Bowl was founded in 2016 by Paddy Iyer, a concerned business owner who wanted to address the growing problem of hunger in local communities.
 Around the same time, the legal environment changed significantly, allowing the redistribution of excess food from retailers and professional kitchens.

 With the window of opportunity open, Daily Bowl was incorporated as a 501(c)(3) nonprofit organization and began forming the business and agency partnerships necessary to build a robust network of food distribution.
-In the past year, Daily Bowl has gleaned 150,000 pounds of food and delivered it to people in need.
+Since inception, Daily Bowl has helped divert more than 3 million pounds of perfectly edible food that were otherwise destined for landfill and compost, to agencies that help the food insecure.

 Board of Directors